OnsenUI/onsen.io/src/documents_en/v2/docs/guide/common/page-content.md

 ##### Pull-hook

-A very common way to check for updates in apps is given by the <%- @componentLink('pull-hook') %> component, which enables a simple "pull to refresh" functionality.
+A very common way to check to get updates in apps is given by the <%- @componentLink('pull-hook') %> component, which enables a simple "pull to refresh" functionality.

 ##### Speed-dial